 This section provides a short introduction to the HA Application Monitoring SDK.
-You need information in Chapter 4, "vSphere HA Application Monitoring," on page 29 to proceed further.
+You need information in Chapter 4 vSphere HA Application Monitoring to proceed further.

 SDK function definitions and simple documentation are in the vmGuestAppMonitorLib.h include file.

 Controlling the Application Monitoring Heartbeat